Tatzu Nishi

 Tatzu Nishi (西野達, Nishino Tatsu) is a Japanese site specific installation artist.
+He has created and exhibited works under the pseudonyms Tatzu Oozu, Tatsurou Bashi, Taturo Atzu, and Amabouz Taturo.

 Nishi is known for his art interventions, which often transform historical monuments by surrounding a statue or a small element of a building with domestic space.
 In some cases the sculptures also operate as functioning hotels.
-Nishi has created and exhibited works under the pseudonyms Tatzu Oozu, Tatsurou Bashi, Taturo Atzu, and Amabouz Taturo.
+Nishi prefers doing his work outside of museums and galleries.
+He chooses large-size projects to involve more people participating and being interested in art.
+He has a preference for human-made or artificial nature rather than real nature.
+He discussed the perspective that Japanese people might not have a strong inclination towards nature as reflected in traditional Japanese gardening practices like Bonsai or Shakkei.
+The “act of thinking” piqued his interest in artificial nature.

 Life

 Nishi was born Tazro Niscino in 1960 in Nagoya, Japan.
 He studied at Musashino Art University, Tokyo from 1981 until 1984.
 Later he moved to Germany and enrolled at Kunstakadamie, Münster.
 The artist divides his time between Berlin and Tokyo.

+In 2017, Tatzu Nishi was selected for the Minister of Education, Culture, Sports, Science and Technology’s Art Encouragement Prize in Japan.

 Works

 Nishi has built public artworks, sometimes in the form of fabricated hotels and apartments, around historical monuments in Europe, Australia, Asia and North America.

 2000

 Nishi created one of his first hotel installations in Aachen, Germany in 2000.
 Titled Hotel Continental, the work consisted of a two-room hotel built around a classical sculpture of a horse by Gerhard Mareks.
 The work faced the Theater Aachen, and was available for public viewing during the day and rental as hotel rooms during overnight.